Subscribe To My YouTube Channel!

 In my very humble opinion, Dead or Alive 4 presents the best plot from the first four games in the series.
 It makes sense for once and includes various characters and subplots.
 You basically have two warring factions.
 DOATEC (Dead Or Alive Tournament Executive Committee) and the Mugen Tenshin Clan.
 DOATEC has been snatching up ninjas from the clan to experiment on and create a superhuman fighter.
 Returning fighters Helena and Christie represent DOATEC while Kasumi, Hayate, Hayabusa, and Ayane represent the Mugen Tenshin.
 DOATEC wants to unleash their newly created superhuman weapon, a clone of Kasumi with enhanced powers in liquid form and the Mugen Tenshin want to bring down DOATEC for good after the damage they have inflicted against the clan.

-You have other characters fighting in the tournament with their own intertwining subplots that are just as interesting to discover so without further ado, let’s take look at the roster for this Dead or Alive 4 review.
+You have other characters fighting in the tournament with their own intertwining subplots that are just as interesting to discover so without further ado, let’s take a look at the roster for this Dead or Alive 4 review.

-Kasumi: She chose to abdicate her position as leader of the Mugen Tenshin clan and become an outcast, overcoming a vast number of trails to survive.
+Kasumi: She chose to abdicate her position as leader of the Mugen Tenshin clan and become an outcast, overcoming a vast number of trials to survive.
 If only it were possible for her to live in peace with her brother, Hayate, the current clan leader…However, storm clouds are already brewing, and the next epic battle of Kasumi’s life is about to be set in motion.
 Alpha-152…Kasumi still has no idea of the nightmare about to be unleashed on the world by her own clone.
 Winner of the first DOA Tournament ***

 Ryu Hayabusa: It is not known who first uttered the phrase, but people have come to know Ryu as “Super Ninja.”
 He is the lone surviving Ninja of the Hayabusa clan, a lineage that traces its roots back to ancient times.
 Tales of his extraordinary exploits and incredible ability are well known.
 Now, having heard reports of his dear friend Hayate’s rise to arms, Hayabusa lends his sword to the destruction of DOATEC!
 Winner of the second DOA Tournament ***

 Bass Armstrong: Pro wrestling is the kind of thing that you can stake your entire life on and still not completely master…that is what he taught his daughter.
-“Yeah, but look at Tina now… first its modeling, then acting; what’s with all this flashy crap!
+“Yeah, but look at Tina now… first it’s modeling, then acting; what’s with all this flashy crap!
 I’ll have to take her on again in the DOA tournament and teach her once and for all the true worth of wrestling!”
 However, Bass had no idea that his precious Tina had already set her sights on a new conquest…

 Zack: The infamous Zack Island, a tropical casino resort, has sunk to the bottom of the ocean.
 Now all that remains is a mountain of debt, one hundred times the size of the original investment.
 Even the normally aloof Zack will have a hard time recovering from this blow… or so everyone thought.
 Zack’s sights are already set on his next conquest: the DOATEC Tritower, three enormous pillars stretching up to the sky… “I gotta climb this thing!”

-Jann Lee: There is one thing that Jann Lee knows: a show-down between two truly powerful men is like an inferno!
+Jann Lee: There is one thing that Jann Lee knows: a showdown between two truly powerful men is like an inferno!
 The heat that burns the soul and the scorching that says you are truly alive; these all come from the power of the fist.
 What Jann Lee is really searching for is the elation, the heat, which comes from trading blows with one who is truly powerful.
 The Dead or Alive martial arts tournament… This is the only reason that Jann Lee attempts to breach the strongholds of the victorious.

-Leifang: It starts with a 6-year old memory, always accompanied by battle cries that sound like they come from a strange bird.
+Leifang: It starts with a 6-year-old memory, always accompanied by battle cries that sound like they come from a strange bird.
 The gleaming blade rushes toward her as she feels it may be too late.
 Then, in an instant, the young man with the embroidered dragon leaps on the scene.
 He massacres the hoodlums with a single blow, accompanied by a piercing yell.
 Since then, she has committed herself to reaching the highest plateau of ability, all so that she may exist in the same world as that young man.
 She must defeat him!
 (For those that don’t know, it’s Jann Lee)

 Tina Armstrong: It may have been because of her father Bass’ special training, or simply her natural talent, but either way Tina has become a well-established superstar in the world of women’s pro wrestling.
-She has also been amazingly successful at everything else she has done, both as a model and as an actress, always following her motto “success breeds success.”
+She has also been amazingly successful at everything else she has done, both as a model and as an actress, always following her motto “Success breeds success.”
 Now, she has her sights set on a new dream…

 Ayane: She is the kunoichi prodigy of Hajin Mon, the dark side of the Mugen Tenshin Clan.
 Although she is the half-sister to Kasumi and Hayate, she is doomed to the shadows because of her cursed birth.
 While she has an intense hatred towards Kasumi, who was brought up in a privileged environment unlike herself, she also feels strongly drawn toward Hayate.
 She has pledged her entire existence to the task of assisting Hayate in his plan to destroy DOATEC.
 Winner of the third DOA Tournament *** She is also the last original DOA fighter from the first game that is featured in every DOA story mode.